About Alix

 My current focus is to provide facilitation support, advising services, and coaching to companies, non-profits, and foundations.
 Particularly on socio-technical issues, or where society and technology crash into each other.

-I founded and directed The Engine Room, a global non-profit supporting activist organizations to incorporate technology into their work.
+I co-founded and directed The Engine Room, a global non-profit supporting activist organizations to incorporate technology into their work.

 I like supporting those that run institutions I care about.
 I am on the advisory boards of Foxglove, RealML, and and I am a trustee of the Ada Lovelace Institute for AI & Society.